-Until you decide to pay a lump sum, you will pay by daily payment.
+Until you pay a lump sum, you will pay by daily payment.
 You can pay a lump sum at any time after you enter care.

 A lump sum payment is considered an asset for aged care purposes.
-This means it is counted in your aged care means assessment and may affect your means tested care fee.
+This means it is counted in your means assessment and may affect your hotelling contribution and non-clinical care contribution.